moebiussurfing/ofxSurfingHelpers/README.md

 https://github.com/perevalovds/ofxKu/tree/master/src
 https://github.com/ofTheo/ofxFileHelper

-_Some of the bundled classes here may have been taken from the above repositories!_
+_Some of the bundled classes here may have been taken from the above repositories.
+Thanks to their respective coders!_
   </p>
 </details>